finos/open-regtech-sig/resources/demo-summaries.md

 # Regulation Innovation SIG Demo Summaries

-Below is a list of the solutions and use cases that have been presented at [Regulation Innovation SIG meetings](https://github.com/finos/open-regtech-sig/issues?q=label%3Ameeting).
+Below is a list of the solutions and use cases that have been proposed at [Regulation Innovation SIG meetings](https://github.com/finos/open-regtech-sig/issues?q=label%3Ameeting).

 If you presented at a Regulation Innovation SIG meeting and your demo is not included below, feel free to submit a PR to add it, and reach out to help@finos.org if you need assistance.